maurandco/contract/maur-consulting-contract.md

 # Consulting Agreement

-This contract is made effective as of [DATE] between Maurer Labs, LLC and ​[CLIENT NAME].
+This contract is made effective as of [DATE] between Maur & Co.
+LLC and ​[CLIENT NAME].

 ## SUMMARY